What Is Pseudomonas Aeruginosa?

 Pseudomonas infections are infections caused by a kind of bacteria called Pseudomonas that’s commonly found in the environment, for example in soil and water.
 It can be spread to people in health care settings through contaminated surfaces, hands, and equipment.
 It can cause serious infections in certain people.
 Some healthy people even have strains of it growing on their skin in moist parts of their body, like their armpits or genital area.
 This can be called a pseudomonas infection.

 If you're in good health, you may not get sick from it.
 Other people only get a mild skin rash or an ear or eye infection.
 But if you're sick or your immune system is already weakened, pseudomonas can cause a severe infection.
 In people with cystic fibrosis, cancer, or burns, it can be life-threatening.
 It is one of the top causes of infections people get from being in hospitals.

-You can get pseudomonas many different ways.
+You can get pseudomonas in many different ways.
 It can grow on fruits and vegetables, so you could get sick from eating contaminated food.
 It also thrives in moist areas like pools, hot tubs, bathrooms, kitchens, and sinks.

 The most severe infections occur in hospitals.
 Pseudomonas can easily grow in humidifiers and types of medical equipment -- catheters, for instance -- that aren’t properly cleaned.
 If health care workers don’t wash their hands well, they can also transfer the bacteria from an infected patient to you.

 Your risk of pseudomonas infection also goes up if you: